 This chicken curry with coconut milk is a pleasantly spicy dish that takes minutes to make!
-Low in carbs but full of flavor, pair it with some keto naan for the ultimate keto dinner!
+Serve it with some naan or basmati rice for filling and delicious dinner.

 - It uses a homemade curry powder.
 Using the perfect blend of spices is key to the best curry!